Unfinished

 Demo vault available!

-This is a pretty “full on” system.
-If you’re interested in replicating this I made a smaller version, complete with a demo/starter vault!
+If you’re interested in trying it out, I made a smaller version with a demo/starter vault!

 Structure